-5.7 There is a policy regarding the use of mobile phones, cameras and other digital recording devices e.g. i-Pads.
+There is a Digital Safety policy, which covers the use of mobile phones, cameras and other digital recording devices e.g., i-Pads.
 For online safety, there is within the policy support about children accessing the internet whilst they're at school using data on their phones (3G or 4G networks).
-The E-Safety policy is located on the staff shared drive and on the school website.
+The policy reinforces the importance of online safety, including making parents aware of what your school ask children to do online (e.g. sites they need to visit or who they'll be interacting with online)